Felony & Misdemeanor Case Overview

 Pre-Trial Conference (PT)

-There may be several pre-trial conferences and motions in which the judge, attorneys and defendant make decisions regarding bail reduction, evidence discovery and admissibility, trial schedules, and plea bargains.
-In misdemeanor cases, if a plea bargain is reached, sentencing may occur immediately, therefore, it important that victims who so desire prepare Victim Impact Statements in advance so there are part of the court’s record.
+There may be several pre-trial conferences and motions in which the judge, attorneys, and defendant make decisions regarding bail reduction, evidence discovery and admissibility, trial schedules, and plea bargains.
+In misdemeanor cases, if a plea bargain is reached, sentencing may occur immediately, therefore, it is important that victims who so desire prepare Victim Impact Statements in advance so there is part of the court’s record.